-You can easily draw the stairs with the simple scale made into image material and the perspective ruler, and draw the space around the stairs.
+You can easily draw the stairs with a simple scale made into an image material and a perspective ruler, and draw up to the space around the stairs.

-A girl about 160 cm tall draws stairs to get off from where she is currently standing.
+A girl about 160 cm tall draws a staircase to get off from where she is currently standing.

 The step you want to go down by eye is 90 cm mail.
 The height of one staircase in a typical Japanese house is 20-22 cm, so it seems that four steps are just right.

 * Normally, if it is a staircase of about 4 steps, it seems that it is quick to draw by dividing it using diagonal lines, but here we will start with a simple drawing for convenience.

 ① Make a simple scale for writing stairs.
 Display the grid on a new layer, snap to the grid and draw a straight line divided into four.
 As long as they are evenly spaced, the scale size is appropriate.
 Convert the drawn scale to layer → Materialize with image material layer.

 You can freely change the size of the materialized scale and place it at any position on the screen.

 ② Make a perspective ruler according to the screen where you want to draw the stairs.
 This time it is a two-point perspective.